Mental Health: Discussions to Have NOW

 Taking care of mental health issues now is vital to obtaining a healthier, happier life.
-If you or a loved one live with depression or suicidal thoughts, it's important to remember that there is hope.
+If you or a loved one struggles with mental health issues, it's important to remember that there is hope.
 Instead of letting life bring you down, take the necessary steps to recovery.

 Understand and Accept the Issue